 The historical counterpoint formed by the utopia and dystopia of the Shoah rarely yielded to the resolution of return.
 Return to the Berlin he had left in 1933 led Hanns Eisler into a world of unresolved dreams of utopia and nightmares of dystopia.
 We witness the failure of resolution — of dreams falling apart — in the stark reality of the film that acts as the closing chapter and coda in the golden age of Jewish stage and film music, Alain Resnais’s 1955 Nuit et brouillard (Night and Fog), for which Hanns Eisler composed the musical score.
 Nuit et brouillard was the first documentary film to return to the concentration camp at Auschwitz.
 To portray Auschwitz and create a narrative for it, Resnais exaggerated the documentary character of the filming.
 All subjectivity was stripped away in order to lay bare its subject, the Shoah and its accompanying mass murder.

-Resnais employed a remarkable range of documentary film techniques, weaving them contrapuntally into the film: black-and-white (for Nazi Germany in the past) vs. color footage (for shots of Auschwitz in 1955); newsreels mixed with documentary stills taken by the Nazis; a matter-of-fact tone in the voice-over; and musical intertextuality — for example, in the title's use of Nacht und Nebel (night and fog in German) as a reference to the Tarnhelm Spell in Richard Wagner's Rheingold and to portray concentration-camp prisoners who were swept away "under night and fog" to be killed without a trace.
+Resnais employed a remarkable range of documentary film techniques, weaving them contrapuntally into the film: black-and-white (for Nazi Germany in the past) vs. color footage (for shots of Auschwitz in 1955); newsreels mixed with documentary stills taken by the Nazis; and a matter-of-fact tone in the voice-over.
+Musical intertextuality in the film, for example, in the title’s use of Nacht und Nebel (night and fog in German) as a reference to the Tarnhelm Spell in Richard Wagner’s Rheingold and to portray concentration-camp prisoners who were swept away “under night and fog” to be killed without a trace.
 Utopia and dystopia struggle and collapse as past and present narrate object lessons for the future.
 Hanns Eisler employed experimental music in the film, but also covered many of his earlier works.
 Musically, the film returned to the dreams of an earlier era, exposing their fragility and the tragedy that resulted from too often believing them to be real.
-In the mirrors of history, dreams fall apart, and we witness their horrible beauty in the closing moments of the golden age of Jewish stage and film music.
+In the mirrors of history, dreams fall apart, and we witness their horrible beauty in the closing moments of the golden era of Jewish stage and film music.